Paper

 Study Snapshot

-Regular use of cannabis during adolescence and into adulthood can lead to dependence, increased risk of motor vehicle crashes, impaired respiratory function, cardiovascular disease, and adverse effects on adolescent psychosocial development and mental health.
+Regular use of cannabis during adolescence and adulthood can lead to dependence, increased risk of motor vehicle crashes, impaired respiratory function, cardiovascular disease, and adverse effects on adolescent psychosocial development and mental health.

 PopulationOlder adults (50-71 years)